Chaitalykundu/Core-Subject/Theory/01-Data.md

 # DBM

-- Inserting, deleting, sorting etc operations are called DBM
+- DBM refers to managing database by performing some operations like inserting, deleting, sorting etc.

 &nbsp;